-If you’re like many guys, those hot wings taste amazing going down but they’re usually back for a 3 a.m. visit.
+If you’re like many guys, that spicy chilli tastes amazing going down, but it often returns for a 3 am visit.

 Heartburn, or acid reflux, affects 5 million Canadians at least once each week.
-The painful condition happens when stomach acid creeps back up where it doesn’t belong which can affect sleep and focus throughout the day.
+The painful condition, which happens when stomach acid creeps back up where it doesn’t belong, can affect sleep and focus throughout the day.

 1. Fruits and vegetables

-You may not have listened when your momma told you, “eat your fruits and vegetables” but painful acid reflux is good motivation to give it a shot.
-Top acid-calming foods include celery, melon and bananas, but avoid acidic fruits like oranges, lemons, grapefruit, pineapple and tomatoes.
+Which foods stop heartburn?
+You may not have listened when your momma told you to eat your fruits and vegetables, but painful acid reflux is good motivation to give it a shot.
+Top acid calming foods include celery, melon, and bananas — foods to avoid: acidic fruits like oranges, lemons, grapefruit, pineapple, and tomatoes.

-This wonder meal is low in calories, high in fibre and a good source of iron and B vitamins.
+This wonder meal is low in calories, high in fibre, and a good source of iron and B vitamins.
 It’s also a sure way to alleviate heartburn and keep you full.
-It’s a win-win!

 3. Chewing gum

 Saliva production helps alleviate any acid trying to work its way up.
-Pop a piece of cinnamon or fruit-flavoured gum after a spicy meal and it should help.
-Avoid peppermint and spearmint-flavoured gums which can increase stomach acid production in some people.
+Pop a piece of cinnamon or fruit-flavoured gum after a spicy meal, and it should help without needing to rely on using an antacid.
+Avoid peppermint and spearmint-flavoured gums, which can increase stomach acid production in some people.

-Chest discomfort can also be a sign of something more serious, such as heart attack.
-If you think you might be having a heart attack, you should call 9-1-1 or your local emergency number immediately, or have someone call for you.
-Click here for the signs of heart attack.
+An Important Note: Chest discomfort can also be a sign of something more serious such as a heart attack.
+If you think you might be having a heart attack, you should call 9-1-1 or your local emergency number immediately or have someone call for you.
+Click here for the signs of a heart attack.